aryanbhajanka/Visuafy/README.md

 - open https://developer.spotify.com/dashboard/ , sign in and create an app.
 - Click on 'Edit Settings' and set 'http://127.0.0.1:5000/' as a redirect URI.
 - Finally, paste your Spotify client ID and secret on line 15 and 16 of main.py
+- You can contact me on aryanbhajanka204@gmail.com for further help or suggestions.